multilogin-marketing/multilogin-marketing/README.md

 ---

-### How to Collect New-User Promos Across Food Delivery Platforms

-Uber Eats, DoorDash, Instacart, Deliveroo, and Postmates all offer first-order discounts of $10–$30 with no minimum spend.
-These promotions are locked per account, per phone number, and per device — making a unique device identity the critical variable.

-Each Multilogin cloud phone gives a completely fresh Android identity with isolated app storage and its own residential IP.
-Combined with virtual number apps like TextNow or TextFree — also common in this workflow — every signup looks like a brand-new user on a brand-new phone.

----

-### How to Participate in Crypto Airdrops Across Multiple Identities

-Web3 protocols increasingly use device-level signals — app fingerprints, IP addresses, and behavioral patterns — alongside on-chain data to run Sybil detection.
-A wallet address alone is no longer enough to stay under the radar on platforms like Avalanche, or when using apps like MetaMask, BitKeep, Zeal Wallet, or Decaf.

-Each Multilogin cloud phone runs a separate wallet app with a genuinely unique Android identity and a fresh IP.
-Transaction histories and app usage accumulate naturally per device, and proxy geolocation handles region restrictions where protocols limit eligibility by country.

----

 ### How to Manage Multiple Seller Accounts on Etsy, eBay, and Resale Platforms

 Marketplaces like Etsy, eBay, OfferUp, Depop, Poshmark, Vinted, and Mercari enforce strict one-account-per-seller policies and link accounts by device fingerprint, IP address, and shared credentials.
 Running two shops from the same device is enough to get both suspended.